Why neural networks find simple solutions: the many regularizers of geometric complexity: Impact of initialization on geometric complexity

 To begin, consider the one dimensional regression example that we introduced in Figure~\ref{fig:training_sequence}.
 In this experiment, we employed a standard initialization scheme to initialise the parameters: we sample them from a truncated normal distribution with variance inversely proportional to the number of input units and the bias terms were set to zero.
 We observe that the initialised function on the interval $[-1,1]$ is very close to the zero function (Fig.~\ref{fig:training_sequence}), and the zero function has zero GC.
 This observation suggests that initialization schemes that have low initial GC are useful for deep learning.

 To explore this further, we consider deep ReLU networks with larger input and output spaces initialized using the same scheme as above, and measure the GC of the resulting model.
 Specifically, consider the initialized ReLU network given by $f_{\theta_0}: \mathbb{R}^d \to \mathbb{R}^k$ with $d=150528$ and $k=1000$, with parameter initialization $\theta_0$, and varying network depth.
 We measure the ReLU network output size by recording the mean and maximum output values, evaluated using input values along the line $P_1 + (P_2 - P_1)x$ with $x\in[0,1]$ between two diagonal points $P_1$ and $P_2$ of the hyper-cube $[-1,1]^d$.
 We observe that these ReLU networks initialize to functions close to the zero function, and become progressively closer to a zero valued function as the number of layer increases (Fig.~\ref{fig:initialization}).
 For ReLU networks, this is not entirely surprising.
 With biases initialised to zero, we can express a ReLU network in a small neighborhood of a given point $x\in\R^d$ as a product of matrices $ f_{\theta_0}(x) = W_1 P_2 W_2 P_3 W_3\cdots P_l W_l x, $ where the $W_i$'s are the weight matrices and the $P_i$'s are diagonal matrices with 0 and 1 on their diagonals.
 This representation makes it clear that at initialization the ReLU network passes through the origin; i.e., $f_{\theta_0}(0) = 0$.
 Furthermore, with weight matrices initialised around zero, using a scaling that can reduce the spread of the distribution as the matrices grow, we can expect that deeper ReLU networks generated by multiplying a large number of small-valued weights, can produce output values close to zero (for input values taken from a hyper-cube $[-1, 1]^d$).
 We extend these results further to include additional initialization schemes and experimentally confirm that the GC can be brought close to zero with a sufficient number of layers.
 In fact, this is true not only for ReLU networks with the standard initialization scheme, but for a number of other common activation functions and initialization setups \cite{understanding2010glorot, he2015delving}, and even on domains much larger than the normalized hyper-cube (Fig.~\ref{fig:initialization} and SM Section \ref{appendix:initialization_on_large_domains}).
+Theoretically, it has been shown very recently in \cite{avelin2022deep} (their Theorem 5), that under certain technical conditions, a neural network at random initialization will converge to a constant function (which has GC equal to zero) as the number of layers increases.